meny12/GitEssentials/exercise/README.md

 3. Go back to the latest commit with `git checkout master`

 ## Exercise 6
-1. Wait for the trainer to update the remote repo
+1. Use the fact the trainer updated the remote
 2. Fetch the changes with `git fetch`
 3. Pull the changes with `git pull`
 4. Use `git diff` to find out what is now different
+> If you see this line you were successful!
+Nice job.

 ## Exercise 7
 1. Wait for the trainer to update the remote repo